ShaggyDog18/SignalGeneratorSD/README.md

 - Single click at active input parameter -> change parameter's value.
 The new value is immediately applied.
 - Long button press anywhere in settings mode -> save and apply the current value of a parameter and jump to operation screen (blinking cursor at the "f=" letter).
 - Triple click anywhere -> change the way the frequency value is displayed: with/without leading zeros; with/without thousands separation sign.
 All four possible combinations are toggled in a loop.
 Default set: no leading zeros with a separation apostrophe.
 The thousands delimiter is different from country to country.
-In the United States, this character is a comma (,).
-In Germany, a period (.); in Sweden, a space.
+In the United States, this character is a comma (,) in Germany, a period (.), in Sweden, a space.
 So, you may re-define `DELIMITER` sign to one you аrе accustomed to: comma, period, space, astrisk, etc...
 Just search for `DELIMITER` definition.

 #### If EEPROM is enabled: